 Social Media Videos

-6 Ways to Create Social Media Videos with Better Quality
+7 Ways to Create Social Media Videos with Better Quality

 Quality is key when it comes to social media videos, and you should make no compromises as far as it is concerned.
 The fact of the matter is that viewers expect to be able to watch high-quality videos – and will click away if that’s not what they get.

-6 Ways to Create Social Media Videos with Better Quality:
+7 Ways to Create Social Media Videos with Better Quality:

 Record in a Higher Resolution:

 In fact, now that more and more people are starting to use 4K displays and most social media platforms support it, you may even want to record in 4K – if you have the right equipment.
-That will future-proof the quality of your videos somewhat, and ensure their longevity.
+That will somewhat future-proof the quality of your videos and ensure their longevity.

 Just keep in mind that it is more difficult to manage and edit 4K videos, and the file size will be significantly larger.